The Masters of the Universe Role Playing Game: Description

 The Masters of the Universe Role Playing Game is a fantasy system based on the He-Man and the Masters of the Universe cartoon series.
-It consists of a boardgame with simple role-playing with player characters such as He-Man, Teela, and Orko pitted against Skeletor and the forces of evil.
+It consists of a boardgame that includes simple role-playing rules.
+Players can take on the roles of popular characters like He-Man, Teela, and Orko, who are pitted against Skeletor and the forces of evil.
 The rules are presented in comic-book style by staff artists from First Comics.
 The set includes cardstock character cards, miniatures, and components.

+Although the game is billed as a role-playing game, there is no gamemaster; instead, players randomly determine monsters and other encounters every time they enter a new room.

 Publication history

-The Masters of the Universe Role Playing Game was designed by Ross Babcock with Jack C. Harris, with illustrations by Hilary Barta, Doug Rice, Willie Schubert, and Rick Taylor, and was published by FASA in 1985 as a boxed set including a 24-page book, a color board, two cardstock sheets, and dice.
+In 1981, Mattel released the first line of the Master of the Universe action figures and it rapidly gained in popularity, leading to a short-lived television series.
+In 1985, FASA acquired the game license for the Master of the Universe franchise and produced The Masters of the Universe Role Playing Game, designed by Ross Babcock with Jack C. Harris.
+The game was published as a boxed set that included a 24-page book, a color board, two cardstock sheets, and dice with illustrations by Hilary Barta, Doug Rice, Willie Schubert, and Rick Taylor.

+However, by the time the game was released, the television series was coming to an end.
 The game was rushed out to the printers half-finished to release it to market before the show was cancelled.

-Most of the rules were unclear or absent, but were supposed to be sent in an expanded edition later on.
+The game failed to find an audience, and was quickly discontinued.